Deshane Beckford

-Deshane Beckford (born 14 April 1998) is a Jamaican footballer who currently plays for Colorado Springs Switchbacks in the USL Championship.
+Deshane Beckford (born 14 April 1998) is a Jamaican footballer who plays for Westchester SC in USL League One, on loan from Hartford Athletic of the USL Championship.

 Career

 Club

-In 2015, Beckford went on trial at West Ham in England.
+In 2015, Beckford went on trial at West Ham United in England.
 In 2019, Beckford joined Rio Grande Valley in the USL Championship.
-In April 2021, Beckford joined Colorado Springs Switchbacks FC on loan ahead of the 2021 season.
+In April 2021, Beckford joined Colorado Springs Switchbacks on loan ahead of the 2021 season.

 In 2022, Beckford signed with San Antonio FC For the 2023 season, Beckford returned to Colorado Springs Switchbacks.

+Hartford Athletic

+On 2 January 2024, Beckford joined fellow USL Championship club Hartford Athletic.

+On 29 August 2025, Hartford loaned Beckford to Westchester SC of USL League One.

 International

 Beckford has represented Jamaica at the u17 and u23 levels.
 He made his senior international debut on 20 January 2022 versus Peru.